 (a) One or more of the following persons:

-(A) A biological or adoptive parent of the child;
+(A) A biological or adoptive parent of the infant, toddler, or child;

-(B) A foster parent of the child,
+(B) A foster parent of the infant, toddler, or child,

-(C) A legal guardian, generally authorized to act as the child’s parent, or authorized to make EI, educational health or developmental decisions for the child not the State if the child is a ward of the State).
+(C) A legal guardian, generally authorized to act as the infant, toddler, or child’s parent, or authorized to make EI, ECSE, educational health, or developmental decisions for the infant, toddler, or child if the infant, toddler, or child is a ward of the State).

-(D) An individual acting in the place of a biological or adoptive parent (including a grandparent, stepparent, or other relative) with whom the child lives, or an individual who is legally responsible for the child's welfare; or
+(D) An individual acting in the place of a biological or adoptive parent (including a grandparent, stepparent, or other relative) with whom the infant, toddler, or child lives, or an individual who is legally responsible for the infant, toddler, or child's welfare; or

-(E) A surrogate parent who has been appointed in accordance with OAR 581-015-2320, for school-age children, or 581-015-2760 for preschool children.
+(E) A surrogate parent who has been appointed in accordance with OAR 581-015-2320, for school-age children, or 581-015-2760 for infants, toddlers, or children.

-(b) Except as provided in subsection (c), if more than one party is qualified under subsection (a) to act as a parent and the biological or adoptive parent is attempting to act as the parent, the biological or adoptive parent is presumed to be the parent unless the biological or adoptive parent does not have legal authority to make EI or educational decisions for the child.
+(b) Except as provided in subsection (c), if more than one party is qualified under subsection (a) to act as a parent and the biological or adoptive parent is attempting to act as the parent, the biological or adoptive parent is presumed to be the parent unless the biological or adoptive parent does not have legal authority to make EI or ECSE educational decisions for the infant, toddler, or child.

-(c) If a judicial decree or order identifies a specific person under subsection (a) to act as the parent of a child or to make educational or EI decisions on behalf of a child, then that person will be the parent for special education purposes, except that if an EIS provider or a public agency provides any services to a child or any family member of that child, that EIS provider or public agency may not act as the parent for that child.
+(c) If a judicial decree or order identifies a specific person under subsection (a) to act as the parent of an infant, toddler, or child or to make EI or ECSE decisions on behalf of an infant, toddler, or child, then that person will be the parent for special education purposes, except that if an EIS provider or a public agency provides any services to an infant, toddler, or child or any family member of the infant, toddler, or child, that EIS provider or public agency may not act as the parent for the infant, toddler, or child.

-(27) “Parent Training and Information Center” means a center assisted under section 671 or 672 of IDEA
+(30) “Parent training and information center” means a center assisted under section 671 or 672 of IDEA

-(28) "Periodic review" means a review of the IFSP for a child and the child's family.
+(31) "Periodic review" means a review of the IFSP for an infant, toddler, or child and the infant, toddler, or child's family.
 An EI or ECSE program or parent may request a review of the IFSP.

-(29) “Personally Identifiable Information” means information as identified in the Family Educational Rights and Privacy Act (FERPA) found at 34 CFR 99.3 and OAR 581-015-2000(23), except any reference to a “student” means a “child” in this part and any reference to a “school” means an EIS provider as used in this part.
+(32) “Personally identifiable information” means information as identified in the Family Educational Rights and Privacy Act (FERPA) found at 34 CFR 99.3 and OAR 581-015-2000(23), except any reference to a “student” means an “infant, toddler, or child” in this part and any reference to a “school” means an EIS provider as used in this part.

-(30) "Physical development" means gross or fine motor development.
+(33) "Physical development" means gross or fine motor development.